This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Research has not yet identified specific toxic substances in the plant.
 However, the amount of plant ingested will determine the severity of the animal’s condition.
 Also, remember that the digestive system of certain animals, such as cats and dogs, is not designed to digest plant material.

 If the animal’s condition is not critical, the veterinary doctor may recommend that you keep an eye on the animal.
-You must ensure that the animal does not have an allergic reaction or aspirate the vomit.
+You must ensure the animal has no allergic reaction or aspirate the vomit.
 You should also not try to induce vomiting, which may cause aspiration pneumonia if the animal inhales any material.

-As you take your animal to a veterinary doctor, make sure to bring the plant part the animal consumed.
+As you take your animal to a veterinary doctor, bring the plant part the animal consumed.
 The plant sample will help the doctors diagnose and develop the most suitable treatment plan.
-Also, if the animal has other medical conditions or is on other medications, it is helpful to let the doctor know.
+Also, if the animal has other medical conditions or is on other medications, it is helpful to inform the doctor.

 Even after identifying the type of plant ingested, you should expect the doctor to run other tests to determine the animal’s condition.
 At some point, the doctor might have to sedate the animal using a flexible tube called an endoscope.
 Some of the routine tests include: